Accelerator Backend

 make

-In above cases, acc_bench_trans and acc_bench_smm are built using the respective backend.
-Both driver codes can be built for double-precision (default) or single-precision using a build-time macro (make ELEM_TYPE=float or -DELEM_TYPE=float in general).
+In above cases, acc_bench is built using the respective backend.
+The driver code can be built for double-precision (default) or single-precision using a build-time macro (make ELEM_TYPE=float or -DELEM_TYPE=float in general).